PCF Learned Sort: a Learning Augmented Sort Algorithm with $O(n \log\log n)$ Expected Complexity: Abstract

 \section{Abstract}

 Sorting is one of the most fundamental algorithms in computer science.
 Recently, Learned Sorts, which use machine learning to improve sorting speed, have attracted attention.
-While existing studies show that Learned Sort is experimentally faster than classical sorting algorithms, they do not provide theoretical guarantees about its computational complexity.
-We propose PCF Learned Sort, a theoretically guaranteed Learned Sort algorithm.
+While existing studies show that Learned Sort is empirically faster than classical sorting algorithms, they do not provide theoretical guarantees about its computational complexity.
+We propose Piecewise Constant Function (PCF) Learned Sort, a theoretically guaranteed Learned Sort algorithm.
 We prove that the expected complexity of PCF Learned Sort is $\mathcal{O}(n \log \log n)$ under mild assumptions on the data distribution.
-We also confirm experimentally that PCF Learned Sort has a computational complexity of $\mathcal{O}(n \log \log n)$ on both synthetic and real datasets.
-This is the first study to theoretically support the experimental success of Learned Sort, and provides evidence for why Learned Sort is fast.
+We also confirm empirically that PCF Learned Sort has a computational complexity of $\mathcal{O}(n \log \log n)$ on both synthetic and real datasets.
+This is the first study to theoretically support the empirical success of Learned Sort, and provides evidence for why Learned Sort is fast.